Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Experiment

 \subsubsection{Depth estimation}

-Table~\ref{table1} demonstrates the depth comparison results on the SCARED dataset, including monocular methods SfMLearner~\cite{zhou2017unsupervised}, DeFeat-Net~\cite{spencer2020defeat}, Monodepth2~\cite{godard2019digging}, Endo-SfM~\cite{bengisu2020quantitative}, AF-SfMLearner~\cite{shao2021selfsupervised} and multi-frame monocular method ManyDepth~\cite{watson2021temporal}.
-The results of monocular method are inherited from~\cite{shao2021selfsupervised}.
-We reproduce ManyDepth with the official implementation\footnote{\url{https://github.com/nianticlabs/manydepth}}.
-As can be seen, our SMUDLP outperforms the compared methods by a significant margin.
-In particular, our approach improves AF-SfMLearner by more than 10$\%$ and ManyDepth by more than 15$\%$ on most metrics.
-Besides, the results of multi-frame monocular methods are generally better than those of monocular methods, which reveals that additional frames are valuable and contribute to the accuracy gains.
-It is worth noting that while SMUDLP and ManyDepth both use only two frames to construct the cost volume during the training phase, when more frames are put into the cost volume building at inference time, SMUDLP can always improve the accuracy, whereas ManyDepth fails.
-Fig.~\ref{Fig1} presents the qualitative comparisons, showing that the depth maps predicted by SMUDLP avoid catastrophic failures and display finer details of tissue structure, such as anatomical boundaries.
+Table~\ref{table1} demonstrates the depth comparison results on the SCARED dataset.
+As can be seen, our model outperforms the compared methods by a large margin.
+In particular, it improves the AF-SfMLearner and ManyDepth by more than 10$\%$ and 15$\%$ on most metrics, respectively.
+Besides, the results of multi-frame monocular methods are generally better than those of single-frame monocular methods, which reveals that the additional input frames are valuable and contribute to the performance gain.
+It is worth noting that while our model and ManyDepth both adopt only two frames to construct the cost volume during the training phase, when more frames are put into the cost volume building at evaluation time, our model can improve the accuracy, whereas ManyDepth fails.

-In Fig.~\ref{Fig13} (a), we present the results on RMSE at different clipped depth values, and the SMUDLP is capable of achieving superior results at different range distances.
-Interestingly, the multi-frame monocular depth estimation methods ManyDepth and SMUDLP improve largely at close distances, but this improvement gradually decreases with the increasing distances.
-The reason behind this phenomenon may be that the disparities between two frames are larger at close distances, therefore the additional frames can provide more complementary information.
-However, the disparities at distant distances are almost zero, which means that the distant contents in two frames are nearly identical, so it is equivalent to using the information of only one image.
+Fig.~\ref{scared} shows the qualitative comparison on the SCARED dataset and Hamlyn dataset, which indicates that our method is better at textureless regions, such as finger.
+Besides, we notice that most methods are vulnerable to the texture details, which lead to slight depth variations in these regions, while the Endo-SfM performs more robustly.
+It may be induced by the inability to fully exploit the contextual information owing to the limited receptive field of the CNN.
+Although the Endo-SfM is also built upon CNN, a large weight is imposed on smoothness loss to enforce depth consistency in Endo-SfM, but also comes with over-smooth artifacts.

+Fig.~\ref{endoslam} demonstrates the qualitative comparison on the EndoSLAM dataset.
+The EndoSLAM is full of severe inter-frame brightness changes and textureless regions.
+It can be seen that our model generates more continuous depth maps and better delineates anatomical structures.
+Besides, the Monodepth2 and ManyDepth are susceptible to the over-saturated regions.
+This is due to the fact that the boundary parts of these over-saturated regions are more prone to brightness fluctuations, resulting in ambiguous supervision of photometric loss.